jamessofios/clu/readme.md

-# wt: A command line utility.
+# wt: a command line utility.
 This program functions as a combination of pwd, ls, and cat.
 This program is not a fork.

 ## How to compile:
 Inside this git repository run:
 ```
-$ make #compiles the program
+$ make #compiles the program.

 $ make cleanobj #removes object files. leaves behind the final binary.